-This facilities has been added to the City's asset management program (both GIS and Cartegraph OMS), and as-builts are available for review through an internal staff portal.
+These facilities have been added to the City's asset management program (both GIS and Cartegraph OMS), and as-builts are available for review through an internal staff portal.

-The City of Newberg is modifying the completion date for the measureable goal listed under best management practice DS-1, Updates to the Stormwater Standard Drawings, from December 2019 to December 2020.
-As noted, the Engineering Division experienced some challenges with staffing availability in 2019 and is therefore moving the completion date of this goal out one calendar year.
+The City of Newberg is modifying the completion date for the measureable goals listed under best management practice DS-1, updates to the stormwater Standard Drawings, from December 2022 to December 2023 and to the Design and Construction Standards, from December 2020 to December 2023.